A Guide to Spring Worming for Horse Owners

 Youngstock and Broodmares

 IWP is recommended for the majority of horses but does require set stocked fields and regular poo picking.
 Whilst monitoring cyathostome burden in young stock and broodmares is valuable their immune system is less able to cope with horse worms and therefore will require more regular analysis.
-Analysis is ideally required on a fortnightly basis and with a specific worming programme drawn up as in addition they are also more susceptible to other worms.
+Analysis, for spring worming and worming for other periods, is ideally required on a fortnightly basis and with a specific worming programme drawn up as in addition they are also more susceptible to other worms.
 Treatment for Parascaris equorum (roundworm) using ivermectin or pyrantel and Strongyloides Westeri (Threadworm) using ivermectin should be considered.

-Careful choice of a worming programme to suit your situation and stock in conjunction with your veterinary surgeon should be evaluated each year to ensure your horses are managed effectively with resistance avoided and monitored.
+Careful choice of a spring worming programme, to suit your situation and stock in conjunction with your veterinary surgeon, should be evaluated each year.
+This should be done to ensure your horses are managed effectively with resistance avoided and monitored.

 To find out more about Lambourn Equine Vets visit www.lambournequinevets.co.uk